WoollyMittens/useful-thumbnails/README.md

 **event : {event object}** - The event object of the click.

+This is the safest way of starting the script, but allows for only one target element at a time.

 ### Methods

 #### Start

-Start the functionality

 ```javascript
 thumbnails.start();
 ```

+Start the functionality

 #### Focus

-Highlights and centres a specific thumbnail.

 ```javascript
 thumbnails.focus(index);